muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

 DisCos.** Tested against the full 104-row `street_grid_registry.csv` (all 11 states): 97 matched a named real feeder directly.

-**How this should be used, not misused:** this is a *current-context* feature, not a retrain of the historical proxy-label model — the model itself still reflects Jan 2019–Sep 2022 conditions and that limitation is real and should stay stated plainly in Scope & Limitations.
-What this table gives you is something the model alone can't: a way to show, in the app or the pitch, the actual regulator-published Band and guaranteed minimum hours for a street/area *today*, sitting next to the model's historical risk score.
-For an investor pitch, that combination — "here's what the historical pattern predicts, and here's the live official service commitment for this exact feeder" — is a stronger and more honest position than either one alone.

 ## Street index expansion (`expanded_street_index.csv`)

 The 104-row `street_grid_registry.csv` above was a hand-built seed.
 Since